 There is no denying that the evidence for rapid climate change is compelling.
 Global temperatures are rising, the ocean is getting warmer, the ice sheets are shrinking, glaciers are retreating, snow cover is decreasing, sea level is rising, and extreme events are becoming more frequent.
 All of these trends are consistent with what we would expect to see in a warming world.

-See also Facts about chemical potential energy?
+See also Facts about copper sulfate?

 There is still some debate about the exact cause of these changes, but the evidence points to human activity as the primary driver.
 Greenhouse gases like carbon dioxide and methane trap heat in the atmosphere, causing the Earth to warm.
 As we continue to emit these gases into the atmosphere, we can expect the Earth to warm even further, and for these other changes to continue and accelerate.